-Founded in 1994, The Miguel Angel Asturias Academy is a private, non-profit Pre K-12 school in Quetzaltenango, Guatemala.
-Since its inception with 80 students, the Academy has grown tremendously and currently serves approximately 300 students from varying backgrounds: indigenous, non-indigenous, poor, working, and middle class.
+Founded in 1994, the Miguel Angel Asturias Academy is a private, non-profit school in Quetzaltenango, Guatemala, that offers instruction from pre-school through high school.
+Since its inception with 80 students, the Academy has grown tremendously and currently serves approximately 200 students from varying backgrounds: indigenous, non-indigenous, poor, working, and middle class.

 Jorge Chojolán was born a poor indigenous Mayan.
 Like many of his students, he confronted Guatemala’s deeply racist and sexist society and seemed destined to complete few, if any, years of formal schooling.
 Working several jobs, Jorge managed to support his siblings and complete high school.

-In 1989, he graduated from the Universidad de San Carlos with an Economics degree.
-Determined to use his degree to help those “failed by the existing public and private school systems,” Jorge opened The Miguel Angel Asturias Academy in 1994.
-He hoped to help the most vulnerable students placing special emphasis upon poor and indigenous children.
-In 2000, he was awarded with the prestigious Ashoka Fellowship for his work at the Academy, distinguishing him as a “leading social entrepreneur; an extraordinary individual with unprecedented ideas for change in his community.”
+In 1989, Jorge graduated from the University of San Carlos with a degree in economics.
+Determined to use his degree to help those failed by the existing public and private school systems, he and his wife Veronica founded the Miguel Angel Asturias Academy in 1994.
+He hoped to help the most vulnerable students by placing special emphasis upon poor and indigenous children and equipping them to transform their social reality.
+In 2000, Jorge was awarded the prestigious Ashoka Fellowship for his work at the Academy, the first Guatemalan to receive this recognition, distinguishing him as a “leading social entrepreneur; an extraordinary individual with unprecedented ideas for change in his community.”
+In 2018, he earned a Diploma in Educational Administration from the Da Vinci University of Guatemala.